-The graph depicts the results of investing \$100 in the Company's common stock, the S&P 500 Index, and the S&P 500 Publishing Index at closing prices on December 31, 1997.
-It assumes that dividends were reinvested quarterly with respect to the Company's common stock, daily with respect to the S&P 500 Index and monthly with respect to the S&P 500 Publishing Index.
+The graph depicts the results of investing \$100 in the Company's common stock, the S&P 500 Index, and the S&P 500 Publishing Index at closing prices on December 31, 1998.
+It assumes that dividends were reinvested quarterly with respect to the Company's common stock, daily with respect to the S&P 500 Publishing Index.

-What the graph does not reflect is that Gannett's annual return for 2002 including reinvested dividends was 8.16% compared with -22.10% for the S&P 500 Index and 6.55% for the S&P 500 Publishing Index.
+What the graph does not depict is that for the three-year period ended December 31, 2003, the value of Gannett's stock, including reinvested dividends, increased 47.1% compared with the S&P 500 Index, which declined 11.7%, and the S&P Publishing Index, which rose 31%.